miravo/sendgrid-plugin/README.md

 	        ],
 	     ],

+4. Go in the backend, Settings → Mail Configuration  and set your API Key.

 ## Notes

 Sendgrid requires a plain text body version to send messages.
 If the plain text body is empty, Sendgrid will return an error from the API, such as: